Special tests for FAI - the truth about FADIR and FABER and other hip impingement tests

 There are major issues with both of these components.
 In this article, we're going to focus only on the special tests.

-If you're interested in learning more about the problems with MRIs and femoroacetabular impingement, you'll find this video helpful - and this one too.
+If you're interested in learning more about the problems with MRIs and femoroacetabular impingement, read this article.

 What's the problem with special tests for femoroacetabular impingement?